arjunb277/Zephy_HCSR04_Device/Zephyr_Device_DEV/README.txt

 Please follow the following procedure to run our application:

-Step 1: In the folder cse522-asgn02-Bhatnagar_A,you will find the files assgn_02.patch and Assgn02_Report.pdf.
+Step 1: In the folder you will find the files assgn_02.patch and Assgn02_Report.pdf.

 Step 2: Apply the patch to a new zephyr source using "patch -p4 < patch_file.patch".
 The previous patches are considered to be applied.
-        The patch contains only source code changes for this assognment and the previous assignment.
+        The patch contains only source code changes for this project.

 Step 3: Open terminal set environment variables as following: